What universities belong to the Humanities Without Walls Consortium?

 Am I eligible to apply for the “Alt-Ac” Career Summer Workshop if my university is not part of the HWW consortium?

-You would indeed be eligible because the 2017 and 2019 summer workshops are open to a national audience, beyond the 15 universities comprising HWW consortium.
+You would certainly be eligible to apply for the 2019 summer workshop, which is open to a national audience beyond the 15 universities comprising HWW consortium, but you would not be eligible for the 2018 summer workshop.

 May students in disciplines that employ both humanistic and social scientific approaches (e.g., sociology, and perhaps even political science) apply for this opportunity?